holistudio/holistudio.github.io/about.md

 Beyond these career goals, I like working on side projects that explore various topics:

  - **Emergence:** How does beauty and complexity emerge from elegant frameworks?
- - **AI and Human Creativty:** How can AI mirror the creativity of designers?
+ - **AI and Human Creativity:** How can AI mirror the creativity of designers?
+And how can it be a mirror that prompts designers to reflect on their own creativity?
  - **Virtual Playgrounds:** How can virtual worlds help us imagine and understand possible futures?
  - **Wushu's Past and Future:** What can Chinese martial arts teach us about evolving cultural practices?